Nemuritor01/swipe-button-card/README.md

 5. Select `ADD`.
 6. Confirm the repository now appears in your HACS custom repositories list.
 Select `CANCEL` to close the custom repository window.
 7. In the HACS search, type `Swipe-Button-Card`.
-8. Select the `CSS-Swipe-Card` Respository from the list.
+8. Select the `Swipe-Button-Card` Respository from the list.
 9. Install the Repository.
 10. Make sure to add to resources via one of the following:
     - If using the GUI Resource option, this should have been added automatically.